sjitech/docker-geek/README.md

 This is exactly why `docker-geek` comes up.

-The basic idea is starting a tool container,
+The basic idea is starting a tool container, then
 - mount rootfs of the container or host into the tool container
-- switch to net, ipc, uts namespaces of host or target container optionally
+- switch to network namespace of the host or target container

 then you can
 - freely use tools in the tool container to manipulate target container or its host.